Android workflow

 - android

-section in your script, simply add the - android_credentials
+If you already have a groups section in your script, simply add the - android_credentials line to it.

 Before installing an Android build template in your project, we need to prepare our environment.
 First, we need to determine the exact location of Godot's export templates on the build machine.
 We'll also need to retrieve the version of the export templates.

-section by defining global environment variables to reference the values we're looking for.
+To do this, we'll update the &install_godot_export_template section by defining global environment variables to reference the values we're looking for.

 echo "GODOT_EXPORT_TEMPLATES_DIRECTORY=$TEMPLATES_PATH" >> $CM_ENV

-section now looks like this:
+echo "GODOT_EXPORT_TEMPLATES_VERSION=$TEMPLATES_VERSION" >> $CM_ENVThen make sure your &install_godot_export_template section now looks like this:

 export TEMPLATES_PATH=${DOSSIER_TEMPLATES}/$TEMPLATES_VERSION